whyisdifficult/jiratui/docs/users/usage/index.md

 To upload a file press `^u` and provide the details in the pop-up that opens.
 To delete an attachment focus on the attached file you want to delete and then press `d`.

+For some files the application provides a shortcut to view the content of the file directly in the terminal; this includes some types of images.
+When the user selects the attachment and the type of file is supported the user can press `v` to download the file and display its content in the terminal.

 ```{Important}
 Uploading large files may cause the UI to be unresponsive temporarily.
 This will depend on the size of